blackfalcon/unicorn-class-css-section/readme.md

 1. [Fork this repo][1] so that you have a working version
 1. [Clone the forked repo][2] to your local computer
 1. Create a folder named with the project name and your name, example `basic-css-layout-dale-sande`
-1. Once completed with your assignment, commit code to the master branch, push Githib `git push origin master`
+1. Once completed with your assignment, commit code to the master branch and push to Github `git push origin master`
 1. From __your fork__ of the project, initiate a pull request to the parent repo

 ##Assignment review